 - If dignitaries, heads of state, government ministers or other VIPs are expected to attend, please contact Adrienne Cleland.

-- Engage with your faculty or division Kaiārahi or with the office of the PVC Māori Kaiarataki for Māori protocols and appropriate Māori welcome /acknowledgement and closing, e.g. a Pōwhiri, Mihi Whakatau.
+- Engage with your faculty or division Kaiārahi or with the office of the Pro Vice-Chancellor Māori Kaiarataki for Māori protocols and appropriate Māori welcome /acknowledgement and closing, e.g. a Pōwhiri, Mihi Whakatau.